Polar Bearling

 Use white.
 Make 2.

-Rnd 1: Sc 6 in magic ring OR Ch 2, Sc 6 in 2nd ch from hook
+Rnd 1: Sc 6 in magic ring OR Ch 2, Sc 6 in 2nd ch

 Rnd 2: Inc 6 (12 sts)